Working With Marriage Counselors- The Good & The Bad

 There is Hope!

 Now, please take advantage of what I suggested about the marriage counselors.
 If you want to go that route, find those.
 Find a good one and he or she will be awesome.
 Absolutely amazing.
 We love those people.
 Avoid the ones that do more harm than good.
 If you’ve had a bad marriage counseling experience, it doesn’t mean your marriage is necessarily over.
-A lot of people that come to our intensive have been through marriage counseling and it did more harm than good.
+A lot of people that come to our workshop have been through marriage counseling and it did more harm than good.

 I’m not counting the ones, of course, that the good marriage counselors sent to us, those are often in awesome shape when they get to us because of the great work their marriage counselors do, but if you’ve been with the other kind, it’s not over.
 There is still hope.
 We’ll be glad to help you.